cgallimore25/GSU-CAS-LaTeX-dissertation/README.md

 After installing requisite software, just download this repository as a zip file and extract it to wherever you'd like.
 You can then set-up your own Github remote repo where you version control your dissertation and push your changes regularly.

-***Important considerations***:
+***Important steps & considerations***:
 - TeX Live is the **strongly recommended** [LaTeX distribution](https://github.com/James-Yu/latex-workshop/wiki/Install) by developers of the VS Code LaTeX Workshop extension.
 TeX Live binaries must then be added to your `PATH` environment variables.
-See [here](https://www.computerhope.com/issues/ch000549.htm) for Windows.
+See [here](https://www.computerhope.com/issues/ch000549.htm) for modifying environment variables on Windows.
 - Installing Strawberry Perl regardless of the LaTeX distribution you choose is recommended.
 It is completely free, and must also be added to `PATH`.
 - If you are GSU student/faculty/staff, the Software Center for GSU networked machines supplies VS Code — while VS code is ultimately open-source, sometimes it's best to go through the Software Center when available.
 - For machines where ***you do not have admin rights***, I recommend installing all of the above to your User directory to circumvent possible admin issues.
 If you are certain you ***do*** have admin rights, the above softwares can be installed to your system drive.